Shopify/statsd-instrument/README.md

 Note how I used the 'GoogleBase.insert' key above when measuring this method, and I reused here when counting the method calls.
 StatsD automatically separates these two kinds of stats into namespaces so there won't be a key collision here.

-= statsd_count_if
+# statsd\_count\_if

 This will only increment the given key if the method executes successfully.

 		GoogleBase.statsd_count_if :insert, 'GoogleBase.insert'

-So now, if GoogleBase#insert raises an exception or returns false (ie. result === false), we won't increment the key.
+So now, if GoogleBase#insert raises an exception or returns false (ie. result == false), we won't increment the key.
 If you want to define what success means for a given method you can pass a block that takes the result of the method.

 		GoogleBase.statsd_count_if :insert, 'GoogleBase.insert' do |response|
 		  result.code == 200